Key features:

 Onehub

 Onehub emphasizes simplicity and collaboration while ensuring industry-leading document security.
-You can enhance real estate deals using an FTP getaway, secure file links, online file viewer, task workflows, Google Drive integration, and in-app messaging.
+You can enhance real estate deals using an FTP gateway, secure file links, online file viewer, task workflows, Google Drive integration, and in-app messaging.
 You can secure sensitive data using session timeouts, complex passwords, access revocation, user and document permissions, and role previews.

 Best features: